Dr Kathryn Hardy Bernal

 About

-Dr Hardy Bernal’s transdisciplinary Doctor of Philosophy thesis in Visual and Material Culture explores the development of a Mexican gothic fashion-based subcultural movement and its evolution from its Japanese foundations.
-It investigates the conditions that encourage this subculture to flourish in the Mexican environment, particularly in relation to Mexico’s social, cultural, and religious history and beliefs.
-Surveys and field studies were undertaken in Mexico in order to analyse the Mexican movement in context with traditional, historical, and indigenous frameworks and contemporary Mexican popular culture and society.
-She also critically analyses ways in which the movement reflects and departs from the psychology and philosophies of the original Japanese subculture, especially regarding socio-cultural and gender-based politics.
-In this sense, her doctoral thesis demonstrates a progression from her Master of Philosophy study, which focusses on the psychoanalysis of participation in the original Japanese subcultural movement.
+Her transdisciplinary Doctor of Philosophy thesis in Visual and Material Culture explores the development of a Mexican subcultural movement and its evolution from its Japanese roots.
+Whilst originating in Japan as a fashion-based subculture, in connection with kawaii culture, anime and manga, and the v-kei industry, the intentions, meanings, and contexts of the movement have shifted in its migration towards Mexico.
+Dr Hardy Bernal investigates this transition in association with conditions that allow the subculture to flourish in the Mexican environment, particularly in relation to Mexico’s social, cultural, art-historical, and religious history.
+Surveys and field studies were undertaken in Mexico in order to examine the Mexican movement in context with traditional, historical, and indigenous frameworks and contemporary Mexican popular culture and society.
+She critically analyses ways in which the movement reflects and departs from the psychology and philosophies of its Japanese foundations, especially regarding socio-cultural and gender-based politics.
+In this sense, her doctoral thesis demonstrates a progression from her first-class Master of Philosophy study, which focuses on the psychoanalysis of participation in the original Japanese subcultural movement.

 PhD: Doctor of Philosophy (Visual and Material Culture) Massey University, College of Creative Arts, Wellington, New Zealand, 2020